-Cytoscape accepts various formats of gene/protein/metabolite interaction files, directly uploads data from a large number of databases, and has a large set of tools for gene/protein/metabolite functional analysis and annotation, including tools for Gene Ontology analysis.
+Cytoscape accepts various formats of gene-protein-metabolite interaction files, directly uploads data from a large number of databases, and has a large set of tools for functional analysis and annotation of genes, proteins and metabolites, including tools for Gene Ontology analysis.

-At the completion of this module, you will be able to install Cytoscape on your computer, load data into the software, learn main controls and tools, perform a simple analysis, and visually represent the results.
-No CME credit is available.
+Upon completion of this module, participants will be able to install Cytoscape on their computers, load data into the software, learn main controls and tools, perform a simple analysis, and visually represent the results.

-"An Introduction to the Sequence Read Archive and Conversion of SRA Format to FASTQ Format"
+'An Introduction to the Sequence Read Archive and Conversion of SRA Format to FASTQ Format' (502E00CMF140075)

-In this module, we will show how NGS data obtained in gene expression experiments (RNA-seq) are archived in the National Institutes of Health database.
-We will also explain how this data can be retrieved from the archive and used for data analysis.
-No CME credit is available.
+This module shows how NGS data obtained in gene expression experiments (RNA-seq) are archived in the National Institutes of Health database.
+It also explains how this data can be retrieved from the archive and used for data analysis.

 Genome browsers are software for biological interpretation and visualization of data.
 With the advent of next-generation sequencing (NGS) technologies, genome browsers became one of the key components of analytical workflows.
 However, they can be used to mine genomics data and visualize results obtained by various types of technologies.

-One of the leading genome browsers is Integrative Genomic Viewer (IGV), which was developed at the Broad Institute.
-In this module, we will show how to use IGV for visualization and analysis of NGS data.
-No CME credit is available.
+One of the leading genome browsers is Integrative Genomics Viewer (IGV), which was developed at the Broad Institute.
+This module shows how to use IGV for visualization and analysis of NGS data.

 Massively parallel sequencing, also called next-generation sequencing, generates massive amounts of data.
 Storage and analysis of this data requires specialized software and hardware.
 Galaxy is the major free system (software and hardware) that meets those requirements.